 2007 August - Russia mounts an Arctic expedition apparently aimed at expanding its territorial claims and plants a flag on the seabed at the North Pole.

-2007 December - President Putin's United Russia party wins a landslide victory in parliamentary elections, which critics describe as neither free nor democratic.
+2007 December - President Putin's United Russia party wins landslide in parliamentary elections, which critics describe as neither free nor democratic.

-Russia revives Soviet-era Atlantic navy exercises in neutral waters in the Bay of Biscay off France, in what is seen as a demonstration of resurgent military muscle.
+2008 January - Russia revives Soviet-era Atlantic navy exercises in neutral waters in the Bay of Biscay off France in demonstration of resurgent military muscle.

-2008 August - Tensions between Russia and Georgia escalate into a full-blown military conflict after Georgian troops mount an attack on separatist forces in South Ossetia.
-Russia drives Georgian forces from South Ossetia and Abkhazia, then recognizes them both as independent states, drawing further protests from the West and Georgia.Credit crunch
+2008 August - Tensions with Georgia escalate into war after Georgian troops attack Russian-backed separatist forces in South Ossetia.
+Russia drives Georgian forces from South Ossetia and Abkhazia, then recognizes both as independent states.

 2008 November - Parliament votes overwhelmingly in favour of a bill that would extend the next president's term of office from four to six years.

-2009 January - Russia stops gas supplies to Ukraine after the collapse of talks to resolve a row over unpaid bills and gas prices.
+2009 January - Russia stops gas supplies to Ukraine after the collapse of talks to resolve a row over unpaid bills.
 Supplies to southeastern Europe are disrupted for several weeks as a result of the dispute.

-2009 July - President Medvedev and Barack Obama, on his first official visit to Moscow, reach an outline agreement to cut back their countries' stockpiles of nuclear weapons, in a move aimed at replacing the 1991 Start 1 treaty.
+2009 July - President Medvedev and Barack Obama, on his first official visit to Moscow, reach an outline agreement to reduce nuclear weapons stockpiles in move aimed at replacing 1991 Start 1 treaty.

 2009 September - Russia welcomes the US decision to shelve missile defence bases in Poland and the Czech Republic.